 Most lenders use simplified qualification requirements focusing on income verification rather than employment or credit history.

-Basic eligibility: 18+ years old, Canadian resident, valid email and phone, government issued ID
+Basic eligibility: 18+ years old, Canadian resident, valid email and phone, government-issued ID

 Accepted income sources: CPP disability, provincial programs (ODSP, AISH, PWD, SAID), EI, Canada Child Benefit, employment income, pension income